 Blade Putter

-A blade putter has a slim, classic head shape with less perimeter weighting than a mallet, and is more often toe-hang balanced — a design that suits golfers with a natural arcing stroke and a preference for feel and feedback.
+A blade putter has a slim, classic head shape with less perimeter weighting than a mallet, and is more often toe-hang balanced.
+This means a design that suits golfers with a natural arcing stroke and a preference for feel and feedback.

-A blade putter is the traditional, slimmer head shape most golfers picture when they think of a putter — a compact profile with far less perimeter weighting than a mallet, which typically gives it a more toe-hang balance (the toe droops noticeably when the shaft is balanced on a finger).
-This balance property tends to suit golfers whose natural putting stroke has a pronounced arc — opening slightly on the backswing and closing through impact — since a toe-hang head's natural tendency to rotate matches that arc more closely than a face-balanced design would.
+A blade putter is the traditional, slimmer head shape most golfers picture when they think of a putter.
+This means a compact profile with far less perimeter weighting than a mallet.
+This typically gives it a more toe-hang balance (the toe droops noticeably when the shaft is balanced on a finger).
+This balance property tends to suit golfers whose natural putting stroke has a pronounced arc.
+This means opening slightly on the backswing and closing through impact.
+Because a toe-hang head's natural tendency to rotate matches that arc more closely than a face-balanced design would.

-Blade putters generally offer less forgiveness on off-center strikes than a mallet, since less mass is pushed to the perimeter, which means the traditional feedback argument for blades in full-swing irons applies here too — off-center hits are felt and seen more clearly.
+Blade putters generally offer less forgiveness on off-center strikes than a mallet, since less mass is pushed to the perimeter.
+This means the traditional feedback argument for blades in full-swing irons applies here too.
+This means off-center hits are felt and seen more clearly.
 Many golfers who prefer blades cite feel and touch on distance control as the primary reason, since the more compact, evenly weighted head can transmit a clearer sense of contact quality than a heavily perimeter-weighted mallet.

-As with the driver and iron equivalent of this classic tradeoff, choosing a blade putter is best based on actual stroke path (an arcing stroke typically pairs well with toe-hang balance) rather than tradition or appearance alone, and many accomplished putters do choose blades specifically because their stroke mechanics and feel preference align with what a blade's design provides.
+As with the driver and iron equivalent of this classic tradeoff, choosing a blade putter is best based on actual stroke path (an arcing stroke typically pairs well with toe-hang balance) rather than tradition or appearance alone, and many accomplished putters do choose blades in particular.
+This is because their stroke mechanics and feel preference align with what a blade's design provides.

 Example

-A player with a naturally arcing putting stroke tries both a face-balanced mallet and a toe-hang blade on a stroke-tracking device, and the blade produces a noticeably more square face at impact for their motion.
+A player with a naturally arcing putting stroke tries both a face-balanced mallet and a toe-hang blade on a stroke-tracking device.
+The blade produces a noticeably more square face at impact for their motion.

 Why it matters

-A blade putter's toe-hang balance is designed to work with an arcing stroke rather than against it, which is why matching putter balance style to actual stroke path matters more than choosing a putter by look.
+A blade putter's toe-hang balance is designed to work with an arcing stroke rather than against it.
+This is why matching putter balance style to actual stroke path matters more than choosing a putter by look.

 Common mistakes